jcduda/nonlinear_shrinkage/README.md

-# nonlinear_shrinkage
+# Non-linear functional shrinkage

-Adaptive shrinkage into non-linear function spaces.
+This repository provides code to reproduce results of the adaptive shrinkage into non-linear function spaces approach by Duda & Wheeler.